ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/neoplasms/multiple_myeloma/cancer_model.rst

 inputs for this cause model come from GBD 2019 estimates, scientific literature, and survival regression analysis supported by Flatiron data.

+Notably, the survival regression anlaysis supported by Flatiron data provides data on the time to death *from any cause* among multiple myeloma patients and does not present data on the time to death due to multiple myeloma, specifically.
+Therefore, the excess mortality defined in this document will be the only source of mortality among simulants with multiple myeloma and excess mortality among simulants with multiple myeloma for "other causes," as typically defined by the cause-deleted all-cause mortality rate, should be zero.

 Model Assumptions and Limitations
 +++++++++++++++++++++++++++++++++